tanurematheus/tanurematheus/README.md

 ### Connect with me:

 Hi, I'm Matheus Tanure.
 Full stack developer and digital manufacturing enthusiast.
-Currently studying information systems at the State University of Bahia
+Currently studying information systems at the University of State of Bahia

 <div align="center">
 <a href="https://www.linkedin.com/in/matheus-tanure/" target="_blank">